graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

       // `context` object, which should NOT be used outside of this
       // function.
       return await graphql(
-        schema, // This is the schema we created with `createPostGraphileSchema`. query,
+        schema, // The schema from `createPostGraphileSchema`
+        query,
         null,
-        { ...context }, // Here we use the `context` object that gets passed to this callback. variables,
+        { ...context }, // You can add more to context if you like variables,
         operationName
       );